 To protect your license file, from malicious users copying it, you can specify the license key in the machine.config appSettings section.
 Thus, you can keep the key relatively private, without having to hand it out to the users.
 They will be able to just add the software to their /bin directory, and it will work.

-The name of this file is in the format [productname].xml.lic.
-For example, the aspNetEmail product will have a license file named "aspNetEmail.xml.lic".
-The aspNetMime product will have a license file named "aspNetMime.xml.lic".
+aspNetEmail has it's license keys in the form of a digitally signed Xml file named "aspNetEmail.xml.lic".
 The Xml file is tied only to an order or company name.
 It is NOT tied to a specific machine, IP address, or location.
 This allows for XCOPY deployment, something we have strived to maintain.

 While other companies tie software to machine names or hard drives.
 We don't.
 We understand that you want to move your application from development server to production without any problems.
 Our solution does this, effortlessly and easily.
 Unlike other competitor's email components, our licensing does not "call home", so you do not have to worry about using our components behind firewalls, or being connected to the internet.